Restream/reindexer/readme.md

 #### CPU profiling

-Internal reindexer's profiler is based on gperf_tools library and unable to get CPU profile via Go runtime.
+Internal Reindexer's profiler is based on gperf_tools library and unable to get CPU profile via Go runtime.
 However, [go profiler](https://golang.org/pkg/net/http/pprof/) may be used with symbolizer to retrieve C++ CPU usage.

 1. Add import: